 The Proof Key for Code Exchange by Oauth Public Clients(PKCE) is an extension to the OAuth Authorization Code Flow.

-The advantage of implementing this lies in the ability to verify that a client is who they claim to be, by requiring a code_challenge
+The advantage of implementing this lies in the ability to verify that a client is who they claim to be, by requiring a code_challenge and code_verifier thereby preventing authorization code interception attack.

 Setting up

-Your Application will also need to handle requests on your redirect_uri
+Your Application will also need to handle requests on your redirect_uri.

 This could be a regular HTTP redirection or a custom scheme URI redirection which will be captured by a Native Application.